Morhc/visualizingearlychristiantexts/README.md

 ### How To Use

 Run ```python3 visualizer.py``` in your terminal and then open http://127.0.0.1:8050/ in your browser.
+If you want to see the text, click the label!
+Also note that the labels on the side might not be showing everything if you have a lot of texts.

 ### Version Controls